jermanuts/feather-docs/content/_guides/websocket.md

 - Send: send by specifying a fiat amount
 - History: historical fiat prices column
 - Settings → Network → Node: updated list of websocket nodes.
-- Mining → Downloads: the list of XMRig downloads will be unavailable.
+- Mining → Downloads: the list of 𝐗𝐌𝐑𝐢𝐠 downloads will be unavailable.